 Transportation within the Balkans

-If you are trying to figure out transportation in the core/central Balkans area sitting here in Canada or the US, you will probably want to give up.
+If you are trying to figure out transportation in the core/central Balkans area, sitting here in Canada or the US, you will probably want to give up.
 It is not as straightforward as taking a train from London to Paris and enjoying a great weekend.
-Trains are far and few in-between.
+Trains are far and few in between.

 We utilized a combination of private car transfers, buses, flights, and tours to explore the Balkans.
-We will share the tours taken, as well as flight routes and car transfers as well go through the itinerary.
+We will share the tours taken, as well as flight routes and car transfers as we go through the itinerary.

 The reason we say this is not to scare you, but rather to encourage you to travel if you do not drive or don’t want to rent a car.

 Renting a car will make travel easier, you can create road trip stops to explore many small towns and cities in the Balkans.
 But, and there is a big BUT, you have to keep the following things in mind

 - Rental car companies have different policies and regulations for entering different countries within the Balkan countries.
 So you have to let the company know in advance about your travel plans, and pay for extra insurance coverage (license plates) if necessary

 - Don’t forget to get a “Border Crossing Card” when you rent your car to cross over different international territories